Society for Human Resource Management: Research

-The organization's Survey Research Center researches workplace issues and their implications for the HR professional and business leaders.
-Among its products are the annual Employee Benefits Survey and Employee Job Satisfaction and Engagement Survey and the monthly Leading Indicators of National Employment (LINE) report.
-SHRM conducts research for organizations.
+SHRM's data and analytics department researches workplace issues and their implications for the HR profession and business leaders, including market research.
+Among its products are the annual Employee Benefits Survey, Executive Priorities and Perspectives, and Civility Index.

 In 2019, SHRM released its report, "The High Cost of a Toxic Workplace Culture".
 The company polled American employees in order to determine the impact of culture on workers’ well-being and business’ financial health.
 According to the report, 20% of employees left their jobs between 2014 and 2019 because of toxic workplace cultures.
 Partly to combat these issues, SHRM designed its People Manager Qualification learning and development program.

-On February 16, 2022, SHRM presented the report State of the Workplace Study, which includes a look back at U.S. workplaces and gauges what went well and where organizations struggled throughout 2021, and it also includes a look at future trends in U.S. workplaces.
+In 2022, SHRM presented its State of the Workplace Report," which included a look back at U.S. workplaces to gauge what went well and where organizations struggled throughout 2021, as well as looking at future trends in workplaces.

+In 2024, SHRM research found that American workers witnessed over 171 million instances of workplace incivility on a daily basis.
+That same year, the organization announced the “1 Million Civil Conversations” initiative, aimed at increasing civility in U.S. workplaces.

+The SHRM State of the Workplace and CHRO Priorities and Perspectives reports found that recruiting was the top priority for HR professionals in 2024.
+In 2025, SHRM research identified leadership and management development as the top priority.
+The research also highlighted employee burnout as a key challenge facing employers.

 Conferences

-SHRM holds annual conferences and regional student conferences.
-The individual state conferences are organized by SHRM's State Councils.
+SHRM hosts regional and annual conferences.
+The individual state conferences are organized by SHRM's State Councils and Chapters.

+SHRM’s annual conference features HR seminars, workshops, and networking opportunities.
+In 2024, it was held in Chicago, Illinois.
+In 2025, the conference was held in San Diego, California.

+The organization also hosts conferences like “SHRM Talent,” “SHRM Blueprint,” and the “SHRM Linkage Institute.”